 Very few cases are denied at step two.
 This is because of the low standard required to show a “severe” impairment.
 However, cases are sometimes denied at this step.
 These are generally cases where the claimant alleges severe pain or mental problems.
 But, the claimant has not received any treatment for the problems and there is no objective evidence to support the alleged impairments.

 All complaints of pain and mental problems need support from your doctors’ reports.
-Without evidence, the Social Security Administration simply will not believe your allegations as to your severe problems.
+Without evidence, the SSA simply will not believe your allegations as to your severe problems.

 How to Qualify Disabilities under SSI and SSDI

 If you are applying for Social Security benefits with multiple medical conditions, then only one impairment needs to qualify as being severe.
 The impairments that are not severe are still important to your disability claim.
 The Administration must take into account your entire medical history, including the possible restrictions that all severe and non-severe limitations may cause.